 Here are three steps for building your IT security plan:

 Most companies acknowledge that they cannot defend everything.
 Therefore, the first step in defining a new security plan is to prioritize your company’s defenses, allocating resources and funding to protect the firm’s most valuable assets.
 This requires the C-suite and security leaders to get in sync with each other to be successful.The disconnect between the two sets of leaders also reveals a fundamental communications problem.

-A recent survey by the Ponemon Institute concluded that security professionals, concerned that they are perceived as always being the “bearers of bad news,” tend to “dumb down” and filter out negative information when communicating with C-suite executives.
-And yet, as the survey also points out, C-suite executives often tune out their security leaders when the conversation gets too technical or granular in its product specificity.
+Security professionals, concerned that they are perceived as always being the bearers of bad news, tend to filter out negative information when communicating with C-suite executives.
+And yet, C-suite executives often tune out their security leaders when the conversation gets too technical or granular in its product specificity.

 For both sides of the boardroom to come into alignment around a new security plan, it is crucial that both sets of executives re-think how they communicate with each other.